 As a business leader, you are all too familiar with these challenges and roadblocks that stand in the way of successful strategy roll out.
 But how do you truly beat these odds inside your organization?
 Is there a key to successfully implementing strategy?

 Though success varies from organization to organization, we sorted through some of our most effective strategy activation programs to uncover what traits they had in common.
-Here are five best practices to successfully execute your strategy based on our insights from 24+ years of cross-industry client experience.
+Here are five best practices and leadership tools to successfully execute your strategy based on our insights from 24+ years of cross-industry client experience.

 1. Know your audience of impact.